multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

 -   TVPI
 	- Total Value (Residual Value + Distributions) divided by Paid-In Capital
 		- in most SPVs, Distributions are usually 0 until all the distributions happen at once and then Residual Value becomes zero.
     -  TVPI can be either gross or net of fees.
-TVPI is usually calculated net of f
+TVPI is usually calculated net of fees.
--   IRR
+-   IRR (Internal Rate of Return)
+	-   Realized
+		- Realized IRR is DPI but accounting for the Time Value of Money.
+For example, a DPI of 2 is great for a 2 year investment but not so great for a 20 year investment.
     -   Unrealized
-    -   Realized
 -   Example calculations.
 -   Show how secondaries can affect different metrics.
 -   Link to example Google Sheet